Anytime-valid simultaneous lower confidence bounds for the true discovery proportion: Discussion

 \section{Discussion}

-We have proposed a novel procedure to compute anytime-valid simultaneous lower confidence bounds for the TDP.
-To this end, we have utilized confidence bounds based on closed testing, where the closed testing rejection sets are determine by local tests defined by e-processes.
-To make the computation of the proposed bounds feasible in settings where the number of considered hypotheses is large, we have derived a computational short-cut.
+We have proposed a novel procedure to compute carefree anytime-valid simultaneous lower confidence bounds for the TDP.
+To this end, we have utilized confidence bounds based on closed testing, where the closed testing rejection sets are determine by anytime-valid local level-$\alpha$ tests.
+In particular, we have considered anytime-valid local level-$\alpha$ tests based on e-processes.
+We have proposed a computational shortcut to make the computation of the proposed bounds feasible in settings where the number of considered hypotheses is large.

-In contrast to established procedures, the proposed method allows for optional stopping.
+In contrast to established procedures, the proposed simultaneous lower confidence bounds allow for optional stopping.
 That is, the data gathering process may be stopped after any observational time point and the decision to continue may rely on the data observed so far.
+For example, the decision to continue the data acquisition might be based on the sequence of computed confidence bounds.
+If the bounds have changed over the last few observational time points, gathering more data might lead to even more informative bounds.
 Optional stopping is a desirable property in applications where data acquisition is both time and cost intensive.
 The proposed method can be applied in research areas such as genomics and neuroscience.
+Furthermore, it can be used for variable selection in regression models.